denisacostaq/resume/src/README.md

 Personal projects
 :   *[DAQs (Data Acquisition System)](https://github.com/denisacostaq/DAQs)* is
-    a basic proff of concept project for avaluating the posibility to create portable (Desktop + Android) applications by using Qt technologies.
-From this project you can learn how to use some cool stuff like, travis CI pipelines, croscompiling C++/Qt projects to Android/ARM based mobiles, github badges, code coverage report, documentation generation using Doxygen and so on.
+    a basic proof of concept project for evaluating the possibility to create portable (Desktop + Android) applications by using Qt technologies.
+From this project you can learn how to use some cool stuff like, travis CI pipelines, cross-compiling C++/Qt projects to Android/ARM based mobiles, github badges, code coverage report, documentation generation using Doxygen and so on.

     *[Todo list](https://github.com/denisacostaq/todolist-go)* is a basic demo
-    to demostrate how to use the golang [revel](https://revel.github.io/manual/index.html) framework for creating a
+    to demonstrate how to use the golang [revel](https://revel.github.io/manual/index.html) framework for creating a
     RESTFull full-stack web application using AngularJS for the frontend and gorm as ORM library.